Jared-N2/My-Portfolio/README.md

 when you click the images, it takes you to that deployed application.

 ## What I did
 For this homework, I started writing my HMTL from the ground up and made a header and separate sections to hold my content.
 I also added a footer with a contact section so people can reach me.
 I made sure my nav links in the header worked and linked to where they needed.
-I also linked my first work to the big ass picture in the middle.
+I also linked my first work to the picture in the middle.
 I have no clue about what else I can do for my CSS because I have done a ton of different styling and Nothing seems to have worked so I will go back in and work on that at a later point, but I wanted to make sure the fuctions would still work.

 ## What it looks like
 ![screenshot](./images/Screenshot-4.png)